CoinFabrik/web3-grant/detectors/README.md

 The next pattern (pattern-sinks) matches a call to the env::set_contract_storage function, passing the variable $IK as the first argument.
 This is also similar to the fourth pattern in the previous rule.

-However, instead of using exclusion patterns to identify authorized use of set_contract_storage, this rule uses sanitizers (pattern-sanitizers) to remove taint from the variable $IK under certain conditions.
-Specifically, the sanitizers check whether there is an if statement inside the function body that compares the caller of the contract (self.env().caller()) with the contract owner (self.owner) using either == or != operators.
+However, instead of using exclusion patterns to identify authorized use of `set_contract_storage()`, this rule uses sanitizers (pattern-sanitizers) to remove taint from the variable $IK under certain conditions.
+Specifically, the sanitizers check whether there is an if statement inside the function body that compares the caller of the contract (`self.env().caller()`) with the contract owner (`self.owner`) using either == or != operators.
 If such a condition is found, the variable $IK is considered to be sanitized, meaning that it is no longer considered a potential security issue.

 Finally, if the `env::set_contract_storage` function is called with an unsanitized $IK variable, a warning message is issued (message), explaining that the parameter $IK is user-controlled and can potentially corrupt the contract storage.
 The message advises that only the contract owner should be allowed to perform this operation.